TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 !!! tip ""
     Sometimes you get better speeds if you use one of your neighboring countries.

-Let's use for this example: `USA Miami` and copy/paste the Hostname `us-fl.secureconnect.me`.
+Let's use for this example: `USA Miami` and copy/paste the Hostname `us-fl.torguard.org`.

 ![!Torguard Global VPN Network](images/torguard/globalvpnnetwork-list.png)